lb50019/Arduino/SoundWave/README.md

 where f is the desired frequency.
 This number must be translated to binary form.

-The chip receives input from 8 digital pins, as well as from a 4 MHz crystal oscillator which powers its IC.
+The chip receives input from 8 digital pins, as well as from a 4 MHz crystal oscillator which powers its IC (integrated circuit).
-A microprocessor programs the IC by sending bytes of data from pins D0 - D7.
+Arduino's microprocessor can be used to program the IC by sending bytes of data from pins D0 - D7.
 The bytes which can be sent to the chip are one of the two - either latched or data byte.
 * Latched bytes: Four significant bits carry the information about the desired channel, while the lower four bits store the first four bits of the number calculated with the formula above
 * Data bytes: 2 most significant bits are 0, while the rest contain last 6 bits of calculated number.